-To run or schedule Data Protector SAP DB integration backups the following task must be performed:
+ConfigurationTo run or schedule Data Protector SAP DB integration backups the following task must be performed:

 - An SAP DB user with certain permissions must be added to the Data Protector admin group.
 See "Configuring Users" on page 259. - Backup devices, media, and media pools must be configured.
-Refer to the and HP OpenView Storage Data Protector Administrator's Guide for information on how to do this. - The SAP DB instance to be backed up must, as a part of the Data Protector backup specification creation, be configured to be used with Data Protector.
+Refer to Data Protector online Help for information on how to do this. - The SAP DB instance to be backed up must, as a part of the Data Protector backup specification creation, be configured to be used with Data Protector.
 See "Configuring an SAP DB Backup" on page 260. - A Data Protector SAP DB integration backup specification must be created.
 See "Configuring an SAP DB Backup" on page 260.